erikxcore/node-express-mongo-api-demo/README.md

 This is an example of a RESTful web service which could be implemented in a MEAN stack or a LAMP stack.

-Currently features standard POST/PUT/GET/DELETE routes, JSON token authentication with token refreshing, some use of cookies, a simple extension of promises for Mongoose, usage of a session store, and a simple demonstration of salt/hashed passwords for users.
+Currently features standard POST/PUT/GET/DELETE routes, JSON token authentication with token refreshing, some use of cookies within the session variable, a simple extension of promises for Mongoose, usage of a session store, and a simple demonstration of salt/hashed passwords for users.

 To re-create the development environment just run 'npm install' to pull in all node modules into /node_modules. spec.js is simply where our tests are defined for the Mocha integration/'unit' tests.